rbalicki2/pipe-error-stop/readme.md

 Type: `function()`

 If supplied, `successCallback` is called when data is flushed through the pipe (i.e. when `stream` emits and `'end'` event.)
 This will not be called if an error has been emitted.
+This will be called if no data was received.

 ## License